wandb/droughtwatch/README.md

 0 to 3+ can the given geolocation support?) to make more accurate predictions from unlabeled satellite images.
 With better models, index insurance companies can monitor drought conditions&mdash;and send resources to families in the area&mdash;more effectively.

+Our paper, Satellite-based Prediction of Forage Conditions for Livestock in Northern Kenya, is [now available here on Arxiv](https://arxiv.org/abs/2004.04081).

 ## How to participate

 You can learn more and [join the benchmark here](https://app.wandb.ai/wandb/droughtwatch/benchmark).

+### Ongoing research

+This project will be presented at the [Computer Vision for Agriculture Workshop](https://www.cv4gc.org/cv4a2020/) Workshop at [ICLR 2020](https://iclr.cc/).
+The livestream should be available on [SlidesLive](https://slideslive.com/iclr), and we will update this with a link to the recording.
+We're always looking for collaboration opportunities related to this work, satellite-based prediction for agriculture or insurance, and deep learning for environmental sustainability more generally.
+Please reach out to Andrew at awhobbs@ucdavis.edu or Stacey at stacey@wandb.com (especially with ideas related to [Weights & Biases Benchmarks](https://www.wandb.com/benchmarks)).

 ## Dataset